fabianwilflingsederxxxl/techstack-tutorial/08-better-styles/Readme.md

 ## Navigation

-For our navigation we'll be adding the "xxxlutz" logo, inlining the links and centering the list aswell as changing the active state color of the active page.
+For our navigation we'll be adding the "xxxlutz" logo, inlining the links and centering the list as well as changing the active state color of the active page.

 **Modify** content of `shared/components/Navigation/index.jsx`
 ```jsx
 import React, { Component } from 'react';
 import { NavLink } from 'react-router-dom';